socsreps/socsreps.github.io/README.md

 To make it as easy as possible to create a post or a blog please name your files the same name as the post.
 Please also use Camel Case and the naming convention as shown below:

-Post: 	>myFirst30DaysAsSocsSchoolRep_POST.html
+-myFirst30DaysAsSocsSchoolRep_POST.html

-Blog: 	>myFirst30DaysAsSocsSchoolRep_BLOG.html
+-myFirst30DaysAsSocsSchoolRep_BLOG.html

-Images:	>myFirst30DaysAsSocsSchoolRep_IMAGE1.html (then IMAGE2 .. and so on)
+-myFirst30DaysAsSocsSchoolRep_IMAGE1.html (then IMAGE2 .. and so on)

 **STEP 1 - Create your Post**